After the Sirens:

 For over 25 years, my identity was forged in the high-pressure environments of emergency service.
-As a commercial pilot, firefighter, and decorated Emergency Medical Technician, I operated at the intersection of life-saving action and technical precision.
-My career was defined by "grace under pressure"—whether managing airside safety at Canada’s busiest aviation hubs or performing critical medical interventions in remote wilderness settings.
+As a commercial pilot, firefighter, and EMT, I operated at the intersection of life-saving action and technical precision.
+But like many of us on the front lines, the cumulative exposure to critical incidents eventually took its invisible toll.

 -